Orange, Virginia

-Orange is a town and the county seat of Orange County, Virginia.
-The population was 4,721 at the 2010 census, representing a 14.5% increase since the 2000 census.
-Orange is 28 mi northeast of Charlottesville, 88 mi southwest of Washington, D.C., and 4 mi east of James Madison's plantation of Montpelier.
+Orange is a town and the county seat of Orange County, Virginia, United States.
+The population was 4,880 at the 2020 census, representing a 3.4% increase since the 2010 census.
+Orange is 28 mi northeast of Charlottesville, 88 mi southwest of Washington, D.C., and 4 mi east of Founding Father and fourth U.S. president James Madison's plantation of Montpelier.

 History

 This area of the Piedmont was occupied by Siouan-speaking peoples at the time of European encounter.
 Tribes located in coastal areas generally spoke Algonquian languages.

 Pre-Civil War

 The present-day Town of Orange was known as the Town of Orange Court House prior to the late 19th century.
 Following the establishment of Culpeper County from a part of Orange County in 1749, the courthouse was relocated to Orange Court House from elsewhere in the county.
 The court convened in the house of a man named Timothy Crosthwait until 1752; after Crosthwait deeded the two acres to the county, a new courthouse was constructed on the property.
 The town at that time consisted of the courthouse and its related public buildings, a few houses and stores, a tavern and little else.
 The first U.S. Post Office was constructed in the town in 1796.
 From 1801 to 1804, the courthouse was replaced with a new building, clerk's office and, later, a new jail.

 In 1799, Paul Verdier purchased the property of William Bell, an 18th-century farm that included much of the modern-day Town of Orange adjacent to Main Street, near present-day Bellevue and Peliso avenues.
 Verdier divided the land into lots, which helped shape the town's pattern of development.
 His house, which he named Montpeliso, still stands on the land.
 Growth continued into the 19th century as new roadways were constructed through the town.
 Along with expanding agricultural markets, the roads helped transform Orange Court House into a regional center.
 In 1834, the Virginia General Assembly passed an act allowing the incorporation of the Town of Orange Court House, but the act did not have implementing legislation.